 Chania is a big town.
-Its a city really.
+It is a city really.
 But 90% of Chania you will never see unless you plan to live here.
 For those visiting for a few days or a week there are few places outside the Old Town that you will need to know about.
-Just imagine a modern city that has sprung up around a medieval fortress with giant walls and
+Just imagine a modern city that has sprung up around a medieval fortress with giant

 even a moat, and within these walls are the buildings and ruins of the people who have settled here over the ages from the Minoans to the Byzantines, Venetians, Turks and the current inhabitants, a mixture of Greeks, Albanians and other nationalities.
 Most of the major buildings came courtesy of the Venetians who bought the island of Crete after the fall of Constantinople and preceded to fortify Chania which they controlled until 1645 when it fell to the Ottoman Turks.
 The center of the town was Kasteli which

 in those days meant it was the most heavily fortified, being the acropolis (upper village).
 It is also where the remains of the Minoans were uncovered.
 The massive wall surrounding Kasteli had four gates, two of which were destroyed by German bombing during the Second World War, the other two which are still intact.
 As the city spread out from Kasteli a new outer wall was built in 1538 and the inner wall and towers were turned into houses.
 If you walk up Kanevaro street from Venizelos Square you can see